ContributorSiri/lib-tests/General_Physics/2026_spring_midterm.md

 ## Problem 10 ($10$ pts)

 A platform is rotating with constant angular velocity $\omega$.
-A ball with mass $m$, radius $a$ and moment of intertia $I$ moves on the platform without slipping.
+A ball with mass $m$, radius $a$ and moment of inertia $I$ moves on the platform without slipping.
 Prove that no matter what the initial conditions are, the center of the ball always performs a uniform circular motion.
 Find the angular velocity $\omega_C$ of this motion (not the angular velocity of the ball).
 ![](../Images/General_Physics/2026_spring_midterm/p10.png)